Ski resorts with natural terrain and fun freeriding | Tips for playing with the terrain

 [Nagano] Hakuba Iwatake:

-A treasure trove of natural landscapes secretly loved by Hakuba locals
+A treasure trove of natural terrain secretly loved by Hakuba locals

 Although Iwatake is a relatively low-key ski resort in Hakuba, where many big ski slopes are located, its greatest appeal is its slope design that preserves the natural beauty of the terrain.
 This is the topographical paradise that locals treasure in Hakuba Valley